BCV-Uniandes/ESCAPE/README.md

 <img src="Figures/Archutecture_ESCAPE.png" width="800">
 </p>

-### Structural Inputs
+### 🧬 Structural Inputs

-For the structural branch, each peptide is represented as a 224×224 distance matrix, where each element corresponds to the Euclidean distance between C-alpha atoms in the 3D conformation.
+For the structural branch, each peptide is represented as a 224×224 distance matrix, where each element corresponds to the Euclidean distance between C-α atoms in the 3D conformation.
 These matrices are precomputed for all peptides in the test split and stored as **.npy** files.

-You can download the distance matrices for the test set from this [link](https://drive.google.com/drive/folders/1e30YX0eztjauwTM5EJ00me-2JS_0iYSF?usp=sharing).
-Place the .npy files in the appropriate directory as specified in the code before running evaluation.
+**1. Download distance matrices.** You can download the distance matrices for the test set from this [link](https://drive.google.com/drive/folders/1e30YX0eztjauwTM5EJ00me-2JS_0iYSF?usp=sharing).

+**2. Set the distance matrix path.** Modify the path to the folder containing the distance matrices in the script.py file to ensure the model can load the correct structural inputs during evaluation.